Mikki Noroila, Timon Mikki

 (they/them, b.
 1990.
 Lives and works in Helsinki.)

-Noroila’s moving image works and installations have been shown at festivals such as DocPoint – Helsinki Documentary Film Festival, and in galleries including CAL 198 Gallery (London), Oksasenkatu 11, and Kuva/Tila (Helsinki).
-Noroila holds a Master’s degree in Fine Arts from the Academy of Fine Arts, University of the Arts Helsinki.
-Their thesis film Yritin šuaha hänet kuvah onnakko hiän kato is in the collection of Finnish National Gallery, Kiasma Museum of Contemporary Art.
+Their moving image works and installations have been presented at festivals such as DocPoint – Helsinki Documentary Film Festival, as well as in museums and galleries including Lappeenranta Art Museum (Lappeenranta), CAL 198 Gallery (London), Oksasenkatu 11, and Kuva/Tila (Helsinki).
+Noroila holds a Master of Fine Arts degree from Uniarts Helsinki’s Academy of Fine Arts.
+Their thesis film, Yritin šuaha hänet kuvah onnakko hiän kato, is held in the collection of Kiasma Museum of Contemporary Art.
+Noroila is participating in the Saastamoinen Foundation’s International Mentoring Programme in 2026–2027.

-In addition to their moving image practice, they have extensive experience as a performing arts sound designer.
+In addition to their moving image practice, they have extensive experience as a sound designer in the performing arts.
 They have collaborated with working groups whose productions have been seen at venues and festivals such as The Finnish National Theatre, Flow Festival, Baltic Circle, and Teater Viirus.